 Style: Second Empire

 Contractor: J J Mifflin

-Description: The building faces north and is a two story white coloured wood frame structure.
+Descriptio he building faces south and is a two story white coloured wood frame structure.
+The building is located on landscaped grounds in the centre of Greenspond.
 The front has a central projection square wood tower with two windows.
 The red coloured roof is mansard.
 The building housed the court, jail and jailer’s residence.
 The building is now a museum.